-In this section, we apply the above linear response framework to the jump-diffusion Jin model given by Eqns.~\eqref{Eq_Jin_stoch}-\eqref{Eq_B}.
+In this section, we apply the linear response framework of Section \ref{Sec_Green_Kolmo} to the jump-diffusion Jin model given by Eqns.~\eqref{Eq_Jin_stoch}-\eqref{Eq_B}.
 We are interested in predicting the response of this jump-diffusion model to small perturbations of the drift term ${\bm F}$ in this model.

 We consider the physically relevant situation where the ocean-atmosphere coupling parameter $\delta$ is allowed to be varied as $\delta\rightarrow\delta +\epsilon g(t)$.
 This parameter variation impacts the two components of the drift ${\bm F}$ in Eq.~\eqref{Eq_Fdrift} as follows: